input-output-hk/jormungandr/doc/configuration/network.md

 ## P2P configuration

-- `trusted_peers`: (optional) the list of nodes' [multiaddr][multiaddr] to connect to in order to bootstrap the p2p topology (and bootstrap our local blockchain);
+- `trusted_peers`: (optional) the list of nodes' [multiaddr][multiaddr] to connect to in order to bootstrap the p2p topology (and bootstrap our local blockchain) with the associated `public_id`.
 - `public_address`: [multiaddr][multiaddr] the address to listen from and accept connection from.
 This is the public address that will be distributed to other peers of the network that may find interest into participating to the blockchain dissemination with the node;
+- `private_id`: a cryptographic secret key of type `Ed25519`.
+See [`jcli key`] for more info on how to generate a key.
+If not set, a random key will be generated.
+  The associated public key is the node's unique identifier on the network.
 - `listen_address`: (optional) [multiaddr][multiaddr] specifies the address the node
     will listen to to receive p2p connection.
 Can be left empty and the node will listen to whatever value was given to `public_address`.